justincph/CleverFox/README.md

 This is a ChatGPT-based english essay error correction system.

-Copyright © 2023 - 2024 National Tsing Hua University (NTHU) All Rights Reserved
+Copyright © 2023 - 2024 NLP Lab, National Tsing Hua University (NTHU) All Rights Reserved